1jour1vin

 Nose

-notes of red and black berries, with floral accents against a backdrop of spices
+red and black berries, floral notes against a backdrop of spices

 Palate